AgileVentures/av-static-website/source/blog_articles/2016-11-07-refactoring-ftw.html.markdown

 Again, all this functionality is in flux.
 We've got a restricted set of people working on the codebase.
 In a project with a larger team I'd have to button down here and make this a serious object with tests, or even explicitly make it private.
 I'll need to do one or the other when we work on this again (and start better integrating PayPal and plan upgrades).
 I'm thinking of giving it a week, and perhaps devoting this week to more fixes on the Google Hangout API fiasco.
 Not sure.
 Either way Raoul got this all deployed over the weekend and we have Sasha's changes up which include the banner from our new sponsor drie, and the ability for members to sponsor each other for Premium - great work Raoul!

-Right then, once more unto the breach dear friends!
+Right then, once more unto the coding breach dear friends!
+Refactoring for the win!